nprapps/nprapps.github.com/_drafts/2014-05-29-photo-callouts.markdown

 <img src="/img/posts/ifttt-trigger-fields.png" alt="">

-_(Note: We'd normally use a much more specific hashtag, like #nprshevotes or #nprpublicsquare &mdash; the assumption being that users who tag their photos with such a specific hashtag want NPR to see the photos and potentially use them.
+_(Note: We're not using this to scrape Instagram and republish photos without permission.
+We'd normally use a much more specific hashtag, like #nprshevotes or #nprpublicsquare &mdash; the assumption being that users who tag their photos with such a specific hashtag want NPR to see the photos and potentially use them.
 But for the sake of this example, #cats is fun.)_

 Next, select **Google Drive** as the “action channel,” and **add row to spreadsheet** as the action.